google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 app, allowing you to record audio and then send it back to the web page; on Android it will give the user of which app to use record the audio in before sending it back to the web page.

-Once the user has finished recording and they are back in the web site.
-You need to somehow get ahold of the file data.
-You can get quick access to this data by attaching an `onchange` event to the input element and then reading the `files` property of the event object.
+Once the user has finished recording and they are back in the web site, you need to somehow get ahold of the file data.
+You can get quick access by attaching an `onchange` event to the input element and then reading the `files` property of the event object.

 <pre class="prettyprint">